 But you knew that already.
-You're a smart cookie, and that's why you're here, checking out our reviews on the best baby walkers on the market.
-Read on to learn just what sort of baby walkers you can buy, and what to look for when you're buying one.
+You’re a smart cookie, and that’s why you’re here.
+Read on to learn just what sort of baby walkers you can buy, and what to look for when you’re buying one.

-There's actually three types of walker available today, the seated, walking and trailer types.
+There’s actually three types available today, the seated, walking and trailer types.
 But what are the differences, and which ones are best?
-Here's the skinny.
+Here’s the skinny.

 Walking frames are better for older babies, because they’re more like a zimmer frame, except for toddlers.
 Most babies are ready to use a walking frame from about six months old.

 Trailers are the most traditional style, and they’re literally a trailer with a standing frame to hold on to.
 Trailers tend to lack the safety features and versatility more modern styles have, but they age better, because your baby can use them as a toy holder even when they don’t need it as support any more.

 - Remember to baby proof the room.
 When your little one is whizzing around, anything at head height makes them incredibly vulnerable to knocks and bumps.
 Also bear in mind that your baby is going to have free reign with their hands, whether they’re in a seated walked or just letting go of their frame with one hand for a second, so anything that could cause harm if put in their mouths needs to be put away.
 That means cleaning products, perfumes and alcohol gotta go!

 - Never leave your baby unattended.
 Kids can move at around one meter per second in a baby walker, so lose attention for one minute and they could literally be out the door and halfway down the street!